findstarlink/sat-timings/README.md

 # sat-timings

-A Node.js library for predicting the visibility timings and path of satellites (e.g., Starlink) for a given location and time.
+Javascript library for predicting the visibility timings and path of satellites (e.g., Starlink) for a given location and time.

 ## Installation